DFHack/dfhack/README.rst

 For users, it provides a significant suite of bugfixes and interface enhancements by default, and more can be enabled.
-There are also many tools (such as `plugins/workflow` or `plugins/autodump`) which can make life easier.
+There are also many tools (such as `workflow` or `autodump`) which can make life easier.
 You can even add third-party scripts and plugins to do almost anything!

 For modders, DFHack makes many things possible.
-Custom reactions, new interactions, magic creature abilities, and more can be set through `scripts <scripts/modtools>` and custom raws.
+Custom reactions, new interactions, magic creature abilities, and more can be set through `modtools` and custom raws.
 Non-standard DFHack scripts and inits can be stored in the raw directory, making raws or saves fully self-contained for distribution - or for coexistence in a single DF install, even with incompatible components.